IRSN/potomax/README.md

 ```

 This will produce a source tarball `potomax_x.y.z` where `x`, `y` and
-`z` stand fro the major, minor and patch version numbers.
+`z` stand for the major, minor and patch version numbers.
 Then you can
 install from a command line

 ``` bash